 Lora Rust, beautiful, refined woman who makes lovely porcelain forms with the most incredible art nouveau inspired manipulations.

 Bridget Fox, kindred spirit in all things, lover of nature and keeper of everything “green”.
-Bridget is a real “granola chick” who makes the most beautiful hand-built nature inspired forms, vessels, wall sconces, and fountains.
-I had the pleasure of sharing a studio with Bridget for a few years before she answered the call of the mountains and moved to Burnsville, North Carolina, where she is an artist in residence at the Energy Xchange.
-The Xchange harnesses the methane gas of a former landfill to fuel their kilns.
+Bridget makes the most beautiful, meticulous, hand-built nature-inspired forms, vessels, wall sconces, and fountains.
+I had the pleasure of sharing a studio with Bridget for a few years before she answered the call of the mountains and moved to Burnsville, North Carolina.